South Atlantic High

 South Atlantic High is a semipermanent pressure high centered at about 25°S, 15°W, in the Atlantic Ocean.
 It is also called the St. Helena High, Saint Helena island being the only land in the area.
 It can stretch thousands of miles across the South Atlantic.
-This does not mean that the position and the intensity of this anticyclone are permanent, but just that we find an anticyclone on the maps describing the average monthly pressure.
+This does not mean that the position and the intensity of this anticyclone are permanent, but just that there is an anticyclone on the maps describing the average monthly pressure.
 This area of high pressure is part of the great subtropical belt of anticyclones called the subtropical ridge.
-The centre of the high pressure region tends to follow the seasonal variation in position of the sun, moving south in the southern summer and north in the southern winter.
-This affects the climate of the adjacent continental areas, bringing seasonal changes to the climate and weather as the position of the high oscillates.

 Formation

 In the Horse latitudes, generally in the region between 30 and 35 degrees of north and south latitude, there are more or less permanent highs.
 This is the subsiding part of Hadley cells.
 Indeed, near the equator, where the Coriolis force is quite weak, a direct circulation of air is established.
-In the lower levels of the atmosphere, the difference in temperature between the equator and the northerly warmer regions gives rise to the intertropical convergence zone where the warmer air rises because of convergence and relatively lower density.
+In the lower levels of the atmosphere, the difference in temperature between the equator and the northerly warmer regions gives rise to the Intertropical Convergence Zone where the warmer air rises because of convergence and relatively lower density.
 Subsequently, this air spreads north and south and cools at higher altitude and descends further north and south.